Dairy Queen’s ‘Free Cone Day’ is coming this month

 You can get a free one at participating Dairy Queen locations on Monday, March 20, as DQ celebrates its annual “Free Cone Day” to mark the first day of spring.

 “We like to think of Free Cone Day as the beginning of our favorite season – treat season!”
-Maria Hokanson, executive vice president, marketing at ADQ, said in a statement.
+Maria Hokanson, executive vice president of marketing at ADQ, said in a statement.

 Customers can get a free small vanilla cone – what DQ called its “iconic curl you crave” – with no purchase necessary.
 “All you have to do is show up and order!” the company said on its website.